 Cardiorenal syndrome is a well-recognized clinical entity with extensive evidence of chronic kidney disease (CKD) as a risk factor for CVD.
 Citing a dearth of research on the reciprocal relationship, ie, the impact of CVD on long-term risk of ESRD, a team led by Kunihiro Matsushita, MD, PhD and Junichi Ishigami, MD, PhD of the Johns Hopkins Bloomberg School of Public Health, assessed the association of incident CVD with risk of ESRD in 9047 participants of the prospective Atherosclerosis Risk in Communities Study.

-Results were published online, January 9, 2020, by the Journal of the American Society of Nephrology.
+Results were published in the Journal of the American Society of Nephrology.

 "Many physicians probably recognize that patients with cardiovascular disease are at risk of kidney disease progression, but to my knowledge, this is the first study quantifying the contribution of different cardiovascular diseases to the development of kidney failure," said Dr. Matsushita in a press release from the American Society of Nephrology (ASN).